osaukh/subspace-configurable-networks/README.md

 # subspace-configurable-networks

-This is the code to train SCN models and all baselines for the 2D transformations used in the paper.
+The provided code was used to train SCN models and all baselines for the 2D transformations used in the paper 'Subspace-Configurable Networks'.

 We used Python 3.7.7

 Install dependencies:
 ```